What is Action-Based Cognitive Remediation (ABCR)?

 Why ABCR?

 Another therapeutic method, Cognitive Behavioral Therapy (CBT), is often utilized in cases of severe mental illness.
 CBT addresses emotions and behavior, which are very important pieces in the puzzle of recovery.
-However, they are not the only significant pieces.
-Cognitive functions are sometimes overlooked in recovery programs.
+However, cognitive functions are sometimes overlooked in recovery programs.
 The goal of CRT and ABCR is to address these concerns, working in tandem with therapy that addresses emotional and behavioral outcomes.

 How does ABCR work?